Knowledge Hub / How Much Can You Get in Student Loans?

 If you didn’t receive enough financial aid to pay for the complete cost of attendance at your school, contact the financial aid office.
 You may be able to appeal their financial aid decision and receive more institutional scholarships or grants.

-The financial aid office may be able to connect you with a work-study program.
-With federal work-study, you get a part-time job related to your major.
-You can use your earnings to pay for a portion of your expenses.
+The financial aid office might also connect you with a work-study program.
+With federal work-study, you get a part-time job related to your major and can use your earnings to pay for a portion of your expenses.

 3. Apply for private student loans

 If you’ve exhausted other financial aid options, private student loans can be a useful resource.
-You can borrow enough to cover the remaining costs, and you can choose a loan term that fits your goals.
+You can borrow enough to cover your remaining school costs and choose a loan term that fits your goals.